eyeyar03/Notes/design-patterns/README.md

 ### Command Pattern

 Encapsulates a request as an object, thereby letting you parameterized other objects with different requests, queue or log requests, and support undoable operations.

+### Adapter Pattern

+Converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.